Generic Name: nitroglycerin (transdermal) (NYE troe GLIS er in (trans DERM al))

 What is the most important information I should know about Nitro-Dur (nitroglycerin (transdermal))?

-You should not use this medicine if you are allergic to any type of adhesive on a bandage or other transdermal skin patch.
+You should not use this medicine if you are allergic to any type of adhesive on a bandage or other transdermal skin patch, or if you are using medicine to treat pulmonary arterial hypertension (PAH), such as riociguat, (Adempas), sildenafil (Revatio), or tadalafil (Adcirca).

 Do not take erectile dysfunction medicine (Viagra, Cialis, and others) while you are using nitroglycerin transdermal, or you could have a sudden and serious decrease in blood pressure.